 Complex carbohydrates are made up of longer chains of monosaccharides, so they take longer to be broken down and absorbed, providing a more stable source of energy.
 There are two main types:

 Polysaccharides: They are chains of more than 10 monosaccharides.
-These include starch, cellulose and glycogen.
+Examples include starch, cellulose, and glycogen.
+Polysaccharides are subdivided into two groups:

 - Starches: They are molecules formed by long chains of glucose.
 They are the main form of carbohydrate storage in plants, found in foods such as potatoes, corn and cereals.